Contemplating today's Gospel

 Before the Lord, for he comes, for he comes to rule the earth; he will rule the world with justice and the peoples with equity.

-Because the disciple is no more than his Master —«you will be hated by all for my name's sake» (Lk 21:17)—, and if the Lord was a sign of contradiction, we, his disciples, must necessarily be one too.
-The belligerents will get hold of the Kingdom of God, those who fight against the enemies of the soul, those who energetically combat, as St. Josemaria Escriva liked to say, “this most beautiful war of peace and love”, which Christian life consists of.
+Because the disciple is no more than his Master —“You will be hated by all because of my name” (Lk 21:17)—, and if the Lord was a sign of contradiction, we, His disciples, must necessarily be one too.
+The belligerents will get hold of the Kingdom of God, those who fight against the enemies of the soul, those who energetically combat, as Saint Josemaria Escriva liked to say, “this most beautiful war of peace and love”, which Christian life consists of.
 All roses have thorns, and the way to Heaven is not without difficulties and obstacles.
 This is why, without the cardinal virtue of fortitude, our good intentions would turn out unfruitful.
 And perseverance is part of fortitude.
 Perseverance, concretely, drives us to the strength we need to carry our contradictions with joy.

 Perseverance, in its maximum degree, is accomplished at the Cross.
 This is why, perseverance confers freedom by granting the possession of oneself through love.
-Christ's promise is indefectible: «Through perseverance you will possess your own selves!» (Lk 21:19), and this is so because what is saving us is the Cross.
-It is the strength of love that gives each one of us the patient and joyous acceptance of God's will, when, in a first moment, it upsets —as it happens at the Cross— our poor human will.
+Christ's promise is indefectible: “By your perseverance you will secure your lives” (Lk 21:19), and this is so because what is saving us is the Cross.
+It is the strength of love that gives each one of us the patient and joyous acceptance of God's will, when, in the first moment, it upsets —as it happens at the Cross— our poor human will.

-Only in a first moment, because afterwards, the overflowing energy of perseverance is liberated to help us understand the difficult science of the Cross.
-This is why, perseverance engenders patience, which goes much beyond simple resignation.
+Only in the first moment, because afterwards, the overflowing energy of perseverance is liberated to help us understand the difficult science of the Cross.
+This is why, perseverance engenders patience, which goes far beyond simple resignation.
 Even more so.
 It has nothing to do with stoical attitudes.
-Patience decisively contributes to understand that the Cross is, well before pain, essentially love.
+Patience decisively helps us to understand that the Cross is, well before pain, essentially love.

-Our Mother in Heaven, who understood better than anyone else this saving truth, will help us understanding it too.
+Our Mother in Heaven, who understood better than anyone else this saving truth, will help us understand it too.